 Finnfund has an exclusion list, covering those sectors which Finnfund does not finance.
-The exclusion list is common with other European finance institutions (EDFI).
+It is based on the common exclusion list with other European finance institutions (EDFI).

 Finnfund will not finance any activity, production, use, distribution, business or trade involving: